 Job Growth Through 2028: 14% (Much faster than average)

 Lab Assistants work with medical scientists to help them conduct lab tests and experiments.
 They set up and maintain instruments and equipment, like microscopes.
 They prepare live samples, like blood or bacterial cultures.
 Also, they may conduct lab tests and record their findings.

 Median Salary: $44,500 per year

 Job Growth Through 2028: 7% (Faster than average)

-Chemical Technicians help chemists and chemical engineers perform research and test chemicals.
-They perform tasks like set up and maintain laboratory instruments, prepare chemical solutions, and interpret the results of experiments.
-Many work in testing laboratories.
+Chemical Techs help chemists to perform research and test chemicals.
+They perform other tasks like set up and maintain lab instruments, prepare chemical solutions, and interpret the results of experiments.
+Many work in testing labs.

 Median Salary: $48,160 per year